-SAYes is a non-profit organization that train and support volunteer to mentor vulnerable young people.
-Gillian Anderson and Michelle Potter founded the organization for you people living in children's homes in South Africa in 2008.
+SAYes is a non-profit organization that train and support volunteers to mentor vulnerable young people.
+Gillian Anderson and Michelle Potter founded the organization for young people living in children's homes in South Africa since 2008.

 I met Vivian Mthwesi while working on a project for CTO.
-Vivian runs a preschool in Khayelitsha.
-She asked me to help with taking picture of the kids for graduation.
+Vivian runs a pre-school in Khayelitsha.
+She asked me to help with taking pictures of the kids for graduation.
 She was such an inspiration in her approach to educate and to guide.

-Vivian started by opening her home to 7-9 children in 2008 and now she's accommodating40-70 children between the ages of 1-6 years.
-With the help of her family, Vivian dreams to develop the school through sustainability.
+Vivian started by opening her home to 7-9 children in 2008 and now she's accommodating 40-70 children between the ages of 1-6 years.
+With the help of her family, Vivian dreams of developing the school through sustainability.

 To get involved:

 CTO - firstname.lastname@example.org

 The Bookery aims to provide and support school libraries that are under resourced in South Africa.
 According to them, there is a dramatic shortage in school libraries where over 90% of public schools in South Africa don't even have one functional library.

 For more than 30 years, the Primary Science Programme's work in the professional development of teachers has been driven by commitment, passion and a 'can-do' attitude towards improving the quality of teaching and learning, particularly in critical subjects such as Maths, Science and Linguistics in some of the poorest and most under-resourced primary schools.

 I decided to approach the first one-stop center in the country for women, youth and children who have experienced domestic and / or sexual violence in their lives.
 The vision of the SBCWC is the creation of a safe and secure society within a human rights culture where women and children are empowered to exercise their full rights.